 If you consider that our processing of your personal information infringes data protection laws, you have a legal right to lodge a complaint with a supervisory authority responsible for data protection.
 You may do so in the EU member state of your habitual residence, your place of work or the place of the alleged infringement.

 To the extent that the legal basis for our processing of your personal information is consent, you have the right to withdraw that consent at any time.
 Withdrawal will not affect the lawfulness of processing before the withdrawal.
 You may exercise any of your rights in relation to your personal data by written notice to us.

 We maintain administrative, technical and physical safeguards designed to protect the personal information you provide against accidental, unlawful or unauthorised destruction, loss, alteration, access, disclosure or use.

-For your convenience and information, our websites may provide links to third-party sites, apps and services that may be operated by companies not affiliated with us.
+For your convenience and information, our websites may provide links to third-party sites, apps and services that may be operated by companies not affiliated with TXM Group.
 These companies may have their own privacy notices or policies, which we strongly suggest you review.
-We are not responsible for the data protection practices of any third-party site or service.
+We are not responsible for the privacy practices of any non-TXM Group sites or services.

-We have appointed Ametros Group as our official Data Protection Officer (DPO), an outsourced consultancy firm that provides practitioner led GDPR advisory services.
+TXM Group has outsourced its Data Protection Officer (DPO) responsibilities to Ametros Group, a consultancy that provides practitioner led GDPR advisory services to UK based organisations.
 Contact details for our DPO are as follows:

 Thorn Business Park